 When there is an issue with your GoPro, VIRB or other action camera; follow these steps.
 URGENT: READ ALL INSTRUCTIONS BEFORE STARTING!

-2. Next step is to complete an SD card software update to make sure your cameras software is up to date.
+2. Next step is to complete a manual SD card software update to make sure your cameras software is up to date.
 Do NOT update through the app or by plugging in your camera to a computer.
 See your camera manufacturer for instructions.
-(Move any videos from your SD card to your computer and reformat your SD card before preforming the SD card software update.)
+(Move any videos from your SD card to your computer and reformat your SD card twice before preforming the SD card software update.)

 4. Plug your GoPro, VIRB or other action camera into a wall charger, turn off all features (GPS, etc.) and record 20 seconds of video at 1080p30fps.
 If this is successful, then record a 2nd video until it fills up your SD card.
 These first three steps solve about 90% of problems.
 If there are any issues, contact your manufacturer and troubleshoot further.

-5. If 1-4 test good, then attach your GoPro, VIRB or other action camera to the top of PowerStick-53" and perform Steps 3 and 4.
-If the test is PASS in the wall and fails on PowerStick-53", then call us at 800-488-5512.
+5. If 1-4 test good, then attach your GoPro, VIRB or other action camera to the top of PowerStick-53" and perform Steps 3 and 4 and all should be working well or call us at 800-488-5512.

 Note: Hero 7 and Hero 6 work great with external power in standard quality 1080p30, 1080p60, 2.7k30, and 4k30.
 Higher settings such as 1080p120, 1080p240, 2.7k60, 2.7k120 and 4k60 may need to have the GoPros internal battery removed.
 This is a GoPro software issue, they are aware of it and we hope they fix it soon.